kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 * ECDSA signatures are faster than RSA signatures.
 * FIPS 186-5 approves all listed options
 * BoringCrypto supports all listed options
+* The P-256 curve is the most popular, it is considered to be secure, and it has the broadest support among external tools.
-* We could consider supporting the P-384 and P-521 curves for CAs
+* We could consider supporting the P-384 and P-521 curves for CAs.

 #### EdDSA